tripleadev/zsk-amnesty/README.md

 1. Fork or clone this repo
 2. Set up a a deployment of your own choice - all you need to provide is a hosting for the Next.js app, and the following environment variables:
    - DATABSE_URL: the connection string/url of the PostgreSQL database.
 You can also use the [Prisma Cloud Data Proxy](https://www.prisma.io/docs/concepts/components/prisma-data-platform).
 You can always inspire from the way [how we deployed the app](#deployment) 😄

+Our suggestion for the simpliest and fastest deployment setup is just using Heroku for both deploying the App and Database, without having to worry about Prisma Cloud.
+But the limitation is a harder setup of multiple environments.